Early Ottoman architecture: Background

 The first Ottomans were established in northwest Anatolia near the borders of the Byzantine Empire.
 Their position at this frontier encouraged influences from Byzantine architecture and other ancient remains in the region, and there were examples of similar architectural experimentation by the other local dynasties of the region.
-One of the early Ottoman stylistic distinctions that emerged was a tradition of designing more complete façades in front of mosques, especially in the form of a portico with arches and columns.
-Another early distinction was the reliance on domes.
 The first Ottoman structures were built in Söğüt, the earliest Ottoman capital, and in nearby Bilecik, but they have not survived in their original form.
 They include a couple of small mosques and a mausoleum built in Ertuğrul's time (late 13th century).
 Bursa was captured in 1326 by the Ottoman leader Orhan.
 It served as the Ottoman capital until 1402, becoming a major center of patronage and construction.
 Orhan also captured İznik in 1331, turning it into another early center of Ottoman art.

+The late 14th century and the early 15th century was furthermore a period of political and cultural interaction between the Ottoman state, the other Anatolian Beyliks, the Mamluk Sultanate, and the Timurid Empire.
+Some of the Anatolian dynasties employed Syrian architects in this period.
+In western Anatolia, the İsa Bey Mosque in Selçuk (1374–5) built for the Aydinids and the Grand Mosque of Manisa (1367) built for the Saruhanids were both designed by architects from Mamluk Syria and inspired by the layout of the Umayyad Mosque in Damascus (early 8th century).
+Ottoman and Anatolian architecture of this era thus absorbed architectural ideas from Timurid architecture, Mamluk architecture, and older Islamic monuments in these regions.